LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/introducing.md

 ## **2. Enhanced agent workspace & All Conversations list**

 The workspace where agents take and manage their messaging conversations is also used by managers.
 This workspace includes two tabs:
-* **My Connections:** The list of active and current messaging conversations that managers joined.
+* **My Conversations:** The list of active and current messaging conversations that managers joined.
 * **All Conversations:** Managers use this tab to search for and view previous conversations conducted by all agents they manage.

 ![alt text](img/all-connections-manager-workspace.png){:class="newagent"}